 The Royal Commission into Institutional Responses to Child Sexual Abuse has today announced the first public hearing for 2014.

-The hearing, which will commence on 28 January, will inquire into the responses of The Salvation Army (Eastern Territory) to child sexual abuse within its children’s homes at:
+The responses of The Salvation Army (Eastern Territory) to child sexual abuse within its children’s homes at:

 The hearing will also examine The Salvation Army’s processes in investigating, disciplining, removing and/or transferring anyone accused of, or found to have engaged in, child sexual abuse in these homes.